Top 7 Welding Techniques Every Beginner Should Know

 Cons:

-• Not ideal for outdoor work due to shielding gas interference
+• Not ideal for outdoor work (wind affects shielding gas)

 2. TIG Welding (Gas Tungsten Arc Welding – GTAW)